Hair Dye without the Chemicals

 Step #2 SCHLOP IT

-- Give your mix a stir, seem like the right texture?
+- Give your henna mix a stir, seem like the right texture?
+Thick Yogurt.
 If it's too thick add a little more coffee.
 Too thin?
-Well be ready for drips later.
+Be ready for drips later.

 - Add in your essential oils if you would like, they are not necessary.
 Add in 1 Tbs honey or coconut cream for some moisture, also optional.
 Give the goop one last stir.